markkuinkinen/Dank-Souls/README.md

 ![image](https://github.com/user-attachments/assets/547b4550-1d29-4388-9c29-86fbfd76ad20)

-Created alongside Karin Domagalska, this project is our first look into creating a game with Unreal Engine 5.
+Created alongside Karin Domagalska, this project was our first look into creating a game with Unreal Engine 5.

 It was made to complete the "Portfolio project - 15 ECTS" course at Metropolia University of applied sciences.